DevExpress-Examples/winforms-treelist-sync-position-of-nodes-with-data-records/Readme.md

 <h3>Description</h3>

-The signature of the&nbsp;AfterDragNode event's delegate has been changed.&nbsp;<br>TreeList's&nbsp;<a href="https://docs.devexpress.com/WindowsForms/DevExpress.XtraTreeList.TreeListOptionsDragAndDrop.DragNodesMode">OptionsBehavior.DragNodes</a> property is now obsolete.
-Use TreeList's&nbsp;OptionsDragAndDrop.DragNodesMode property instead.
+The signature of the&nbsp;AfterDragNode event's delegate has been changed.&nbsp;<br>TreeList's&nbsp;OptionsBehavior.DragNodes property is now obsolete.
+Use TreeList's&nbsp;<a href="https://docs.devexpress.com/WindowsForms/DevExpress.XtraTreeList.TreeListOptionsDragAndDrop.DragNodesMode">OptionsDragAndDrop.DragNodesMode</a> property instead.

 <br/>